AdobeDocs/commerce-admin.en/help/content-design/media-gallery-asset-management.md

    - **[!UICONTROL Description]**
    - **[!UICONTROL Tags/Keywords]**

-   This data will be saved to the data base as well as to the file metadata itself.
+   This data is saved to the data base and to the file metadata itself.
 Currently, XMP and IPTC formats are supported.

    You can download the image with the updated metadata.